-To confirm the infection, a sample of stool is tested for toxins made by the bacteria.
+To confirm the infection, a sample of stool is tested for the bacteria or the toxins made by the bacteria.

 Fluids are often given intravenously (IV) or through a vein.
 This helps replace fluids lost through diarrhea.

 Surgery may be needed if treatment fails to cure severe symptoms

 Unless your health care provider tells you to do so, do not take medications for diarrhea.